 Ranchos and Prime Los Angeles Real Estate Through the Years

 Today, the original grant includes most of the prime Pacific coast towns, including San Pedro, Redondo Beach, Manhattan Beach, the Palos Verdes, and Torrance.
-To the east of river, the grant included what is now Lomita, Carson, Harbor City, and some parts of Paramount and Long Beach.
+To the east of the river, the grant included what is now Lomita, Carson, Harbor City, and some parts of Paramount and Long Beach.
 The original building is maintained as a museum.

 The Gilmore Adobe, built in 1852, is now located at 6333 West Third Street and originally included the LaBrea Tar Pits.
 The Mayor of Los Angeles provided the land grant to Antonio Jose’ Rocha and Nemisio Domingez.
 The original adobe building remains in the parking lot, surrounded by the LA Farmer’s Market and “The Grove.”
 CBS TV City was once housed here.